 Central Oregon’s Walton Lake is a peaceful retreat where you can almost guarantee you’ll catch trout among the towering Ponderosa pine trees of the Ochoco National Forest.

-At just 25 acres in size, this small impoundment at the headwaters of Camp Creek, high up in the Ochoco Creek watershed, is lovingly treated by the U.S. Forest Service and the Oregon Department of Fish and Wildlife, the latter stocking it with good numbers of hatchery reared rainbow trout from mid-spring into summer.
+Walton Lake is just 18 acres in size.
+This small impoundment, located at the headwaters of Camp Creek, high up in the Ochoco Creek watershed, is lovingly treated by the U.S. Forest Service and the Oregon Department of Fish and Wildlife, the latter stocking it with good numbers of hatchery reared rainbow trout from mid-spring into summer.

 Walton Lake has a popular campground, and local anglers from the Prineville area head up for an easy day of catching trout.